mattmc3/string.zsh/README.md

 # string.zsh

 When it comes to Zsh scripting, a lot of attention is paid to files and the file system, but it's much harder to find good documentation around string manipulation.
-Information about Zsh strings gets buried in docs obscurely labeled [Parameter Expansion][1] or [Modifiers][2].
+Information about Zsh strings gets buried in the docs obscurely labeled [Parameter Expansion][1] or [Modifiers][2].
 The [Fish Shell][fish] shell does a way better job with documentation, and has a handy [string][fish-string] command that covers most of the things you'd ever want to do with strings.

-This project aims to use Fish's `string` command to teach how that same functionality works in Zsh, and also provides you with a similar string CLI using simple Zsh functions.
+This project aims to use Fish's `string` command to teaching tool to show how to accomplish the same functionality in Zsh.
+You don't necessarily need these Fish functions in Zsh, but they serve as a good tool to show you how you could do all the same things in Zsh.

 ## Tests

 This README is validated using the excellent [clitest] testing framework.
-Occassionally in this doc I will have to include some testing snippets.
-I will try to label them so you can skip those parts, and also avoid them being distracting or doing anything __magic__ in them.
-This doc is meant to contain all the actual code.
+Occassionally in this doc I will include some testing snippets.
+I will try avoid them being distracting or doing any __magic__ in them.
+This doc itself is meant to contain all the actual code you need, not have things buried away.

 Tests are run using the following command: